MariusVolkhart/mariusvolkhart.github.io/_posts/2022-02-08-JFR-File-IO.md

 last_modified_at: 2022-02-08T19:20:55-05:00
 ---

-The other day, my team at [PKWARE] received a report that the latest version of our library had triggered their I/O performance benchmarks.
-The new version of our Java library showed a spike in I/O operations for a given task.
+The other day, my team at [PKWARE] received a report that the latest version of our library had raised an alarm in their I/O regression tests.
 I knew that the JDK Flight Recorder could be used to diagnose performance issues, but had little experience with it before.
 I found limited information about diagnosing file I/O, so I thought I'd share what worked for us.

+{% include toc %}

 # JFR fundamentals
 JFR uses "profiles" that configure what the recorder should monitor.
 Mission Control ([JMC]) calls these "Templates", but Intellij IDEA and the `java` option `-XX:StartFlightRecording`, call them "Settings".
 There are 2 settings that are commonly available: a "default" setting that adds about 1% overhead, and a "profile" setting that adds about 2% overhead.